Free delivery over PKR 5,000 · COD nationwide

 Proven Supplements to Increase Sperm Count in Pakistan

-Supplementation works best when it fills genuine nutritional gaps.
-Here are the ingredients with the strongest clinical backing, along with products available in Pakistan right now:
+Supplements work best when they fill genuine gaps.
+Here are the ingredients with the strongest clinical backing, along with products you can buy in Pakistan right now:

 L-Arginine (2,000 mg/day)

-L-Arginine is an amino acid that boosts nitric oxide, improving blood flow to reproductive organs.
+L-Arginine is an amino acid that boosts nitric oxide and improves blood flow to the reproductive organs.
 A meta-analysis in Biomedicine & Pharmacotherapy found it improves both sperm count and motility in subfertile men.
-In Pakistan, Argivital Sachet delivers a clinical 2g dose of L-Arginine combined with CoQ10 and Lycopene — a combination specifically formulated for male reproductive health.
+In Pakistan, Argivital Sachet delivers a clinical 2g dose of L-Arginine with CoQ10 and Lycopene, a blend made specifically for male reproductive health.

 Coenzyme Q10 (200 mg/day)

-CoQ10 is a powerful antioxidant concentrated in mitochondria — the energy engines inside every cell, including sperm.
-A randomised controlled trial published in the Journal of Urology reported that men taking 200 mg of CoQ10 daily for six months showed a 53% increase in sperm motility.
-Argivital Sachet includes CoQ10 alongside L-Arginine, making it a two-in-one solution.
+CoQ10 is a powerful antioxidant.
+It is concentrated in mitochondria, the energy engines inside every cell, including sperm.
+In a randomised controlled trial in the Journal of Urology, men who took 200 mg of CoQ10 daily for six months showed a 53% increase in sperm motility.
+Argivital Sachet includes CoQ10 alongside L-Arginine, so it is a two-in-one option.

 Zinc (25-50 mg/day)

 Zinc is essential for testosterone synthesis and sperm maturation.
-Deficiency is widespread in Pakistan due to soil depletion and grain-heavy diets.
-Supplementing zinc for just three months has been shown to increase sperm count by up to 74% in deficient men (Nutrition Research, 2009).
+Deficiency is widespread in Pakistan because of soil depletion and grain-heavy diets.
+In deficient men, just three months of zinc has been shown to raise sperm count by up to 74% (Nutrition Research, 2009).

 Tribulus Terrestris

-Used in traditional South Asian medicine for centuries, Tribulus Terrestris boosts luteinising hormone (LH), which signals the testes to produce more testosterone and sperm.
-Trimo-M combines Tribulus with Tongkat Ali and other herbal extracts for a comprehensive testosterone support formula available across Pakistan.
+Used in traditional South Asian medicine for centuries, Tribulus Terrestris raises luteinising hormone (LH).
+LH signals the testes to make more testosterone and sperm.
+Trimo-M combines Tribulus with Tongkat Ali and other herbal extracts for a full testosterone support formula, available across Pakistan.

 Lycopene (6-8 mg/day)

-This antioxidant (found in tomatoes and watermelon) protects sperm DNA from oxidative damage.
-A Cleveland Clinic study found that lycopene supplementation improved sperm count by up to 70% in infertile men.
+This antioxidant, found in tomatoes and watermelon, protects sperm DNA from damage.
+A Cleveland Clinic study found lycopene improved sperm count by up to 70% in infertile men.
 It is included in the Argivital Sachet formula at a therapeutic dose.

 Vitamin D3 (2,000-5,000 IU/day)

-With most Pakistani men spending workdays indoors, vitamin D deficiency is rampant.
-A Danish study in Human Reproduction found that men with adequate vitamin D levels had significantly higher sperm motility and count compared to deficient men.
-Getting a simple blood test (25-OH Vitamin D) should be your first step.
+Most Pakistani men spend their workdays indoors, so vitamin D deficiency is rampant.
+A Danish study in Human Reproduction found that men with healthy vitamin D levels had clearly higher sperm motility and count than deficient men.
+A simple blood test (25-OH Vitamin D) should be your first step.

 Supplement Comparison: What to Choose?

-Supplements fill gaps, but food should be your foundation.
+Supplements fill gaps, but food is your foundation.
 Here is a Pakistan-friendly fertility diet plan:

 Foods to Add

-- Eggs — affordable, available everywhere.
-Two eggs daily provide selenium, B12, and high-quality protein for sperm production.
+• Eggs: affordable and everywhere.
+Two eggs a day give selenium, B12, and high-quality protein for sperm production.

-- Walnuts (akhrot) — a handful daily.
-A UCLA study showed 75g of walnuts per day improved sperm vitality, motility, and morphology within 12 weeks.
+• Walnuts (akhrot): a handful daily.
+A UCLA study found 75g of walnuts a day improved sperm vitality, motility, and shape within 12 weeks.

-- Spinach (palak) and methi — rich in folate.
+• Spinach (palak) and methi: rich in folate.
 Folate deficiency is linked to abnormal sperm DNA.
-Easily available and cheap across Pakistan.
+Both are cheap and easy to find here.

-- Pomegranate (anar) — packed with antioxidants.
-Pomegranate juice has been shown to improve sperm quality and testosterone levels.
+• Pomegranate (anar): packed with antioxidants.
+Pomegranate juice has been shown to improve sperm quality and testosterone.

-- Fish and seafood — omega-3 fatty acids improve sperm membrane flexibility.
+• Fish and seafood: omega-3 fats make the sperm membrane more flexible.
 Even canned sardines or tuna from local markets work well.

-- Tomatoes — the best dietary source of lycopene.
-Cooked tomatoes (in salan or curry) actually release more lycopene than raw ones.
+• Tomatoes: the best dietary source of lycopene.
+Cooked tomatoes (in salan or curry) release more lycopene than raw ones.

-- Pumpkin seeds (kaddu ke beej) — one of the richest plant sources of zinc.
-A tablespoon daily covers roughly 15% of your zinc needs.
+• Pumpkin seeds (kaddu ke beej): one of the richest plant sources of zinc.
+A tablespoon daily covers about 15% of your zinc needs.

 Foods to Reduce or Avoid

-- Processed meats — hot dogs, sausages, and deli meat are linked to lower sperm count in multiple studies.
+• Processed meats: hot dogs, sausages, and deli meat are linked to lower sperm count in several studies.

-- Excessive sugar and refined flour (maida) — spikes insulin, disrupts hormonal balance, and promotes inflammation.
+• Too much sugar and refined flour (maida): spikes insulin, disrupts hormones, and feeds inflammation.

-- Trans fats — found in pakoras fried in reused oil, commercially baked goods, and cheap margarines.
-Strongly associated with lower sperm count.
+• Trans fats: found in pakoras fried in reused oil, packaged baked goods, and cheap margarines.
+Strongly linked to lower sperm count.

-- Excessive tea — while moderate chai is fine, more than 4–5 cups daily can inhibit iron and zinc absorption.
+• Too much tea: moderate chai is fine, but more than 4 to 5 cups a day can block iron and zinc absorption.

 Lifestyle Changes for Better Sperm Health

-Moderate exercise (30 minutes of brisk walking, swimming, or weight training, 4–5 times a week) raises testosterone and improves sperm parameters.
-However, intense endurance exercise like marathon training can temporarily suppress sperm production.
+Moderate exercise raises testosterone and improves sperm.
+Aim for 30 minutes of brisk walking, swimming, or weight training, 4 to 5 times a week.
+But intense endurance training, like marathon prep, can temporarily suppress sperm production.
 Find the balance.

 Keep Cool

-Wear loose-fitting shalwar or boxers instead of tight jeans.
+Wear loose shalwar or boxers instead of tight jeans.
 Avoid hot baths and saunas.
 If you work a desk job, stand up and walk every 30 minutes.
-In summer, use a small fan rather than sitting in direct heat for extended periods.
+In summer, use a small fan rather than sitting in direct heat for long stretches.

 Sleep 7-8 Hours

 Testosterone production peaks during deep sleep.
-Men who sleep less than six hours have measurably lower testosterone levels.
-Set a consistent sleep schedule — this single change can improve your hormonal profile within weeks.
+Men who sleep less than six hours have measurably lower testosterone.
+Set a consistent sleep schedule.
+This one change can improve your hormone profile within weeks.

 Quit Smoking

-The data is unambiguous: smoking reduces sperm count, motility, and morphology.
-It also increases DNA fragmentation in sperm, which raises the risk of miscarriage even if conception occurs.
+The data is clear.
+Smoking lowers sperm count, motility, and shape.
+It also raises DNA damage in sperm, which increases miscarriage risk even if conception happens.
 The sperm cycle is about 74 days, so quitting now means better sperm within three months.

 Manage Stress

-Chronic stress floods your system with cortisol, which directly competes with testosterone.
-Prayer, daily walks, spending time outdoors, or even 10 minutes of focused breathing can measurably lower cortisol.
-Find what works for you and be consistent.
+Chronic stress floods your body with cortisol, which competes directly with testosterone.
+Prayer, daily walks, time outdoors, or even 10 minutes of focused breathing can measurably lower cortisol.
+Find what works for you and stick with it.

 When to See a Doctor